 .
 The output should be the contents of the external.txt file.

-An externals definition can’t point to relative paths (like .../../skins/myskin), only to absolute URLs
+An externals definition can’t point to relative paths, such as .../../skins/myskin.
+It can point only to absolute URLs

 svn switch --relocate

-), then externals definitions will not also be re-parented
+), then externals definitions are not also re-parented.

 If you have any questions, please email support@assembla.com for assistance.